NajiNasimi-AIYou/Lab-2-Tic-Tac-Toe/README.md

 The below is what has been completed is marked.
 What has not been completed is not marked.

+Current BUGS:
+1. Timer runs quick, alert comes up really quick.
+2. After window confirm, a X piece is placed from queue.

+Other features listed and marked below are functioning.

 - [x]  Allow for two players to take turns.
 Assume X always starts the game.
 - [x]  Detect when the game ends
     - [x]  when there is no winner and the game has gone for more than 2 minutes.